 The vast majority of the Joshua Tree National Park is inaccessible by road.
 Park Boulevard and Pinto Basin Road link I-10 and Cottonwood Visitor Center in the south, with the park’s west end and Joshua Tree, respectively.
 Park Boulevard and Pinto Basin Road link the park’s ends.

 Are you itching to know more about what to do at Joshua Tree?
-Stay with us, and let up help you craft the perfect itinerary!
-In this guide, we will virtually tour you and show you the best things to do in the town of Joshua Tree and Joshua Tree National Park.
+Stay with us, and let us help you craft the perfect itinerary!
+In this guide, we will virtually tour you and show you the best things to do in Joshua Tree and Joshua Tree National Park.